 So most of all, maybe this new year is time for a new you, but only one change is needed.
 Changing yourself to be more accepting of the old you.
 Stop feeling ashamed of what has gone before and start making smaller bite size changes.
 If you want to change then great, but no beating yourself up if it goes wrong.
 Just climb back on that horse and keep on going.

 Happy New Year, new you.
-Thank you for reading and supporting my blog in 2018, and here’s to 2019 being our best year yet!
+Thank you for reading and supporting my blog this year, and here’s to the next year being our best year yet!

-Going out this evening?
+Going out this New Year’s Eve?
 Why not read my post on staying safe when out drinking?